grew-nlp/grew_doc/content/doc/graph.md

 We will use the traditional notation `f=v` for these couples.

 For backward compatibility and for ease of use in practice, a **compact** notation may be used for edge labels.
-An edge label can be written with a compact notation only if it contains features with names `rel`, `subrel` and or `deep`.
+An edge label can be written with a compact notation if it contains only features with names `rel`, `subrel` or `deep`.
 In the compact notation, the `subrel` is introduced by `:` and the `deep` feature by `@` (this corresponds to the convention used in [SUD](https://surfacesyntacticud.github.io/)).

 In version 1.3, feature names `1` and `2` where used instead of `rel` and `subrel`, this is still available but considered deprecated.